ordina-jworks/ordina-jworks.github.io/_posts/2016-02-02-A-Decade-Of-DDD-CQRS-And-Event-Sourcing.md

 ### Recommended reading

 Greg wrote a book about this matter, called [Event Centric - Finding Simplicity in Complex Systems](http://www.amazon.com/Event-Centric-Simplicity-Addison-Wesley-Signature/dp/0321768221).
-In this new book, leading practitioner Greg Young explains how to use DDD with Command-Query Responsibility Separation (CQRS) to select the right design solutions and make them work in the real world.
+In this book, he explains how to use DDD with Command-Query Responsibility Separation to select the right design solutions and make them work in the real world.

 ![Event Centric]({{ '/img/cqrs/event-centric.png' | prepend: site.baseurl }})